landscaping jobs in recession

 -> Door knock if you have to:

-In certain cases, direct outreach can be effective.
+In some instances, direct outreach can be effective.
 Identify neighborhoods or areas where your services would be in demand and go door-to-door to introduce yourself, distribute flyers, and offer your services.

 -> Build relationships with designers and architects: